 - Look at enough properties to get a feel for the market.
 Any single property (or two) may not be indicative of what the market holds, or of a fair price.
 Look at enough to be comfortable that you know what things are selling for.

 - Keep track of the cost per square meter of each property so you can spot the outliers.
 I like to keep a spreadsheet with prices, sizes, costs per square meter, homeowner association fees, and property taxes for easy reference and comparison.

 - Remember that the real estate business abroad is often far different than it is back home.
 In Medellín, everyone I worked with was professional and honest.
-In Uruguay, (which is noted for its honest culture) I had agents inflate the owners’ asking prices by as much as 30%.
-To get a feel for what you might encounter overseas, have a look at a previous article on real estate agents abroad.
+In Uruguay (which is noted for its honest culture), I had agents inflate the owners’ asking prices by as much as 30%.

 - Ask the advice of any expats you meet.
 They’re a great source of info on neighborhoods, lifestyles, and good agents.

 - If you’re planning on renting out your property, interview a property/rental manager or two.
 They’ll be happy to point out the locations where they could use more rentals… and in my experience, there’s no better way to find out.